List of Contents

 Cantilever Beam Definition: What is a Cantilever Beam?

-Cantilever beams are members that are supported from a single point only; typically with fixed support.
-In order to ensure the structure is static, the support must be fixed; meaning it is able to support forces and moments in all directions.
-A cantilever beam is usually modeled like so:
+Cantilever beams are members that are supported from a single side only – typically with fixed support.
+In order to ensure the structure is static, the support must be fixed so that it is able to support all forces and moments in all directions.
+A cantilever beam is usually modeled like so, with the left end being the support and the right end being the cantilevered end:

 Cantilever Beam Equations